opfesoft/sol-docs/dbc/SummonProperties.md

 ### Title

-Also known ans summon type.
+Also known as summon type.

 | ID    | Name                                        |
 | ----- | ------------------------------------------- |